demisto/content/Packs/PwnedV2/Integrations/PwnedV2/README.md

 ## Overview
 ---

-Uses the Have I Been Pwned? service to check whether email addresses or domains were compromised in previous breaches.
+Uses the Have I Been Pwned? service to check whether email addresses, domains, or usernames were compromised in previous breaches.
 This integration was integrated and tested with version xx of Have I Been Pwned?
 V2
 ## Have I Been Pwned?
 V2 Playbook
 ---